MingIsCoding/SuperRent/README.md

 ```

 This will fetch dependencies into a (project_path)/Carthage/Checkouts folder and build each one.
 Built .framework files can be found in (project_path)/Carthage/Build/iOS/ folder.

-Note that LocationPicker library can only be compiled for an actualy iOS device and not emulators.